openharmony/docs/en/application-dev/database/data-sync-of-kv-store.md

 > The data on a device can be synchronized only to the devices whose data security labels are not higher than the security level of the device.
 For details, see [Access Control Mechanism in Cross-Device Synchronization](sync-app-data-across-devices-overview.md#access-control-mechanism-in-cross-device-synchronization).

 1. Import the module.

    ```ts
    import distributedKVStore from '@ohos.data.distributedKVStore';
    ```

 2. Apply for required permissions.

-   1. Apply for the **ohos.permission.DISTRIBUTED_DATASYNC** permission.
+   a) Apply for the **ohos.permission.DISTRIBUTED_DATASYNC** permission.
 For details, see [Declaring Permissions in the Configuration File](../security/accesstoken-guidelines.md#declaring-permissions-in-the-configuration-file).

-   2. Display a dialog box to ask authorization from the user when the application is started for the first time.
+   b) Display a dialog box to ask authorization from the user when the application is started for the first time.
 For details, see [Requesting User Authorization](../security/accesstoken-guidelines.md#requesting-user-authorization).

 3. Create a **KvManager** instance based on the specified **KvManagerConfig** object.

-   1. Create a **kvManagerConfig** object based on the application context.
+   a) Create a **kvManagerConfig** object based on the application context.

-   2. Create a **KvManager** instance.
+   b) Create a **KvManager** instance.

    ```ts
    // Obtain the context of the stage model.
    import window from '@ohos.window';